Post Charges

 To jump to attached documents, click the “Documents” navigation button on the Patient Details protocol.
 (If there are no documents attached to the encounter, this button will not appear.)

-Review the Patient’s Complete Visit History
+Review the Patient’s Visit History

-Click “History” to visit the patient’s chart history and review previous chart notes or other encounters.
+As you work in Post Charges, click “History” to visit the patient’s chart history and review previous chart notes or other encounters.

 Open Today’s Visit Chart Note in a New Window